JorjaFox/website/_posts-old-blog/2010-08-24-csi-season-10-ultimate-look-back.md

 title: 'CSI Season 10 Ultimate Look Back'
 date: '2010-08-24T07:56:19-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'CBS posted an ''ultimate look back'' on last season of <em>CSI</em>.
+excerpt: 'CBS posted an ''ultimate look back'' on last season of _CSI_.
 And the best news?
 Some promo monkey put some Sara in there for you.
 Oh and there''s a bonus for Season 11 in this post.'
 layout: post
 guid: 'https://jorjafox.net/?p=2564'
 permalink: /2010/csi-season-10-ultimate-look-back/